-After running 5p30s (below) for the better part of a year, I realized monsters couldn’t pull their weight passed the Heroic tier.
-I re-calibrated the dice so a basic attack will deal one-third of an average PC’s hit points in damage.
+After running 5p30s (below) for the better part of a year, I realized monsters couldn’t pull their weight past the Heroic tier.
+I re-calibrated the dice so basic attacks would deal one-third of an average PC’s hit points in damage.

 * Five Pages, Thirty Stat Blocks v.1

 This document takes Page 42 and puts it in a stat block format.
 There are no encounter powers, no dailies, no utility powers, or indeed — anything at all besides what might vaguely be interpreted as basic attacks.

 If you want a roguelike 4e experience, here’s a table to help you on your way — stats for creatures 1st to 30th level, with fixed initiative, damage, et cetera.
 It can also be useful if you want your players to roll all the dice.

 Dungeons & Dragons Fourth Edition

 I started with Third Edition D&D and I resisted the move to Fourth Edition.
 I followed its development but saw no reason to commit to a game none of my friends were playing — I was intrigued but unmotivated to learn it.

 My webcomic Rumors of War launched in 2010, and around that time I joined a D&D group that was getting into Fourth Edition.
 I took the opportunity to learn the system since I had all but avoided it since its launch.